-During the five lunchtime sessions, participants working to start their own business learn about and discuss customer identification, market research, financial projections, milestones and key resources.
+During the six lunchtime sessions, participants working to start their own business learn about and discuss customer identification, market research, financial projections, milestones, and key resources.
 They also are able to present their ideas to fellow entrepreneurs, give and receive feedback and ideas, and learn from successful entrepreneurs.

 “This gives entrepreneurs or people exploring a business idea the opportunity to really work on the various aspects of their business with others who are like-minded and can help,” said Brad Rickelman, Meridian’s Assistant Director of the Center for Business Development.

 Each session is centered on a group discussion about the week’s assignment, with Rickelman and local guest entrepreneurs sharing their expertise and insight.
 Participants receive weekly assignments that may include interviewing 10 prospective customers or putting together financial projections, all following brief lectures from Rickelman.

 The organizers were intentional about offering the sessions during lunch.
 “We want to communicate that entrepreneurs shouldn’t quit their day jobs, and at the same time not to give up on their dreams either,’” said Justin Hazzard, Director of the Center for Business Development.